Table of Contents

 “Baltimore–October 19 2007–National Aquarium–Hatchet Fish” by Makuahine Pa’i Ki’i is licensed under CC BY 2.0

-This is one of the coolest fish out there, but not for everyone.
-Hatchet fish is peaceful and lives in the upper part of the water column.
-However, they are easily alarmed and use an interesting strategy to escape predators.
+This is one of the most unique fish available, but it is not for everyone.
+Hatchet fish is a peaceful fish that lives in the upper part of the water column.
+However, they are easily startled and employ a unique defense mechanism to avoid predators.
 Jump out of the water!

-In the wild, the jumping hatchet fish will return to the river.
-In a home aquarium, it may jump out of your tank.
-It is very important that you make sure that your entire aquarium is tightly covered if you intend to keep them.
+In its natural environment, the jumping hatchet fish will return to the river.
+It might jump out of your tank in a home aquarium.
+If you plan to keep them, it is crucial that you make sure the entire aquarium is tightly covered.

 The fish shared above will definitely be healthier, happier, colorful, and less stressed; they will be more colourful when they are in bigger numbers, colonies, or groups.

 You can build a small school in your aquarium, and be filled with relaxation and entertainment that the species of school fishes will be much smaller, less prone to hiding in the shadows and can enhance the look and function of your entire tank and everything that goes together, is worth it!